 One thing to consider for your vegan menu is a cuisine that is easily adaptable to being vegan.
 For example, we had a Tex-Mex menu from one of our favorite restaurants, Viva Vegeria.
 Tex-Mex (or Mexican food) is pretty easily veganized.
 It’s also very popular in our area, so that was already a point scored with most of our guests.

-As for vegan appetizers and hors d’oeuvres, there are plenty of options that any experienced caterer should be able to suggest, but if you’re looking for some great ideas that will please even meat-lovers, here’s a article from The Recipe with some great options.
+As for vegan appetizers and hors d’oeuvres, there are plenty of options that any experienced caterer should be able to suggest, but if you’re looking for some great ideas that will please even meat-lovers, here’s a article from The World of Vegan with some great options.

 You are not cooking vegan; you are cooking food that happens to be vegan. -Suzy Silvestre, Vegan Caterer

 3. Have a Non-Vegan Friend Try The Food

 If you are still a little nervous about whether your wedding guests will enjoy the food, try taking a trusted, open-minded, non-vegan friend with you to try some items you’re considering for the menu.

 4. You Don’t Need to Advertise it as a “Vegan” Wedding

 While we’re certainly not saying that you need to hide the fact that you’re vegan or that you chose a vegan caterer, some people (other than your vegan friends of course) may have preconceived notions and stereotypes about what that means.

 The best way that I’ve found to dispel the stereotype that all vegan food is tasteless “rabbit food” is to normalize it.

 We did not advertise our menu as “vegan” and many were surprised to learn it was.
 All they knew was the food was great!